aws-samples/aws-service-catalog-tools-workshop/workshop/content/every-day-use/110-deleting-a-product/300-deleting-the-product-pipeline.md

 +++
-title = "Deleting the product" weight = 300
+title = "Deleting the product pipeline" weight = 300
 home_region = "eu-west-1"
 abc = true
 +++
 ---

-## What are we going to do?

-We are going to perform the following steps:

-- delete a product version
+### Delete a product version pipeline
-- delete a product

-## Step by step guide
+#### Step by step guide

-Here are the steps you need to follow to "{{% param title %}}"

-### Delete a product version

-When you are ready to delete a product version you will need to edit its definition in the portfolio yaml.
+When you are ready to delete a product version pipeline you will need to edit its definition in the portfolio yaml.

 - Navigate to the {{% service_catalog_factory_code_commit_repo_link %}}